What are environmental accounts?

 Environmental accounts provide a structured and standardised way to organise environmental information.

-From an ecological perspective, environmental accounts can be used to determine changes in the environment, ecosystems and their functioning.
+Environmental accounts can be used to determine changes in the environment, ecosystems and their functioning.

 The Environmental accounts landscape (4.3Mb) provides an overview of environmental accounting approaches and examples of their implementation.
 It is a starting point for understanding environmental accounting and summarises work undertaken in Australia and internationally.